ZJU-FAST-Lab/large_scale_traj_optimizer/README.md

   <img src="misc/LargeScale.png" width = "640" height = "272"/>
 </p>

-<sub> D. Burke, A. Chapman, and I. Shames, “Generating minimum-snap quadrotor trajectories really fast,” in Proc. of the IEEE/RSJ Intl.
+<sub> <em> D. Burke, A. Chapman, and I. Shames, “Generating minimum-snap quadrotor trajectories really fast,” in Proc. of the IEEE/RSJ Intl.
 Conf. on Intell.
-Robots and Syst., Las Vegas, USA, 2020. </sub>
+Robots and Syst., Las Vegas, USA, 2020. </em> </sub>

-<sub> A. Bry, C. Richter, A. Bachrach, and N. Roy, “Aggressive flight of fixed-wing and quadrotor aircraft in dense indoor environments,” The International Journal of Robotics Research, vol. 34, p.
-1002, 2015. </sub>
+<sub> <em> A. Bry, C. Richter, A. Bachrach, and N. Roy, “Aggressive flight of fixed-wing and quadrotor aircraft in dense indoor environments,” The International Journal of Robotics Research, vol. 34, p.
+1002, 2015. </em> </sub>

-<sub> D. Mellinger and V. Kumar, “Minimum snap trajectory generation and control for quadrotors,” in Proc. of the IEEE Intl.
-Conf. on Robot. and Autom., Shanghai, China, May 2011. </sub>
+<sub> <em> D. Mellinger and V. Kumar, “Minimum snap trajectory generation and control for quadrotors,” in Proc. of the IEEE Intl.
+Conf. on Robot. and Autom., Shanghai, China, May 2011. </em> </sub>